Tikar people: Bamum connection

+Impact of the Atlantic slave trade

+During the 18th and 19th centuries, the Tikar people suffered devastating losses due to the Atlantic slave trade.
+Chamba and Fulani slave traffickers, drawn by the Tikar's prosperous iron-working and mask-making industries, targeted the Tikar population.
+While many enslaved Cameroonians and Nigerians were shipped from the Bight of Biafra, significant numbers of Tikar and Duala were sold upriver to Sierra Leone and downriver to Angola.
+From there, they were transported to the Americas.
+Records indicate that Tikar captives constituted a significant proportion of enslaved Cameroonians brought to the Americas, contributing to the steep decline of the Tikar population in Africa.
+Despite this, the remaining Tikar preserved their heritage through oral tradition and sustained their cultural practices.

+Geography

-There are currently six adjoining Tikar kingdoms: Bankim, Ngambé, Kong (Nkong/Boikouong), Nditam (Bandam), Ngoumé, and Gâ (Ntchi).
-The boundaries of these kingdoms have remained since Germans colonizers arrived in Cameroon.
-Today, the Tikar people inhabit certain regions of Bamenda Province.
+There are currently six adjoining Tikar kingdoms: Bankim (Kimi), Ngambé-Tikar, Kong, Nditam (Bandam), Ngoumé, and Gâ.
+The boundaries of these kingdoms have remained since German colonizers arrived in Cameroon.
+Today, the Tikar people inhabit the Adamawa Region and certain regions of Bamenda Province.
 The Northwest is composed of the Fungum, Bum, and Kom.
 The Northeast is composed of Mbem, Mbaw, Wiya, War and Tang.
 The Southeast is composed of Banso (Nsaw), Ndop and Bafut.